Hester Rebecca Nepping: Murders

 Mrs. Beerenburg turned out to be a woman with a nasty attitude, and so Nepping, together with her maid Adriana van Rijswijk, planned to murder the woman.
-Beerenburg died on August 31, 1811.
-On November 9, Hester's elderly father, who lived with her, died as well, followed two days later by her husband Jan.
+Beerenburg died on 31 August 1811.
+On 9 November, Hester's elderly father, who lived with her, died as well, followed two days later by her husband Jan.
 The deaths aroused suspicion, and the bodies were exhumed.
 The autopsy reports indicated that they had been poisoned with arsenic.
 Nepping and Van Rijswijk were arrested, as was Verkerk, who had provided the arsenic.
 In January 1812, they were detained in Amsterdam, where the trial was to take place.
 All three of them made partial confessions, and the Assizes considered two of the killings proven, handing down death sentences to all three of the accused.
 From 1810 onwards, because of the annexation of the Netherlands to the First French Empire, French criminal law was applied and an appeal had to be made to the court of cassation in Paris.
-The court upheld the verdict, and on June 15, 1812, all three were publicly guillotined in front of the Nieuwmarkt in Amsterdam.
+The court upheld the verdict, and on 15 June 1812, all three were publicly guillotined in front of the Nieuwmarkt in Amsterdam.
 It was the only time that a death sentence was applied that way in the city's history and is often considered to be the first execution by guillotine in the Netherlands, although the guillotine was already used in Maastricht in 1798, but Maastricht was back then an integral part of France.